-Parsons Behle & Latimer presents its 37th Annual Employment Law Seminar in partnership with Salt Lake SHRM on April 8, 2025 at the Grand America Hotel in Salt Lake City -- for corporate counsel, business owners and human resource professionals.
+Parsons Behle & Latimer presents its 38th Annual Employment Law Symposium in partnership with Salt Lake SHRM on April 14, 2026, at the Grand America Hotel in Salt Lake City -- for corporate counsel, business owners and human resource professionals.

 Event Details